The Science Behind a Good Night's Sleep in Australia

 There are two main types of sleep: Rapid Eye Movement (REM) sleep and Non-Rapid Eye Movement (NREM) sleep.
 NREM sleep is further divided into three stages:

-1. Stage 1 (NREM 1): This is the lightest stage of sleep, where you drift in and out of sleep and can be awakened easily.
-It lasts for a few minutes.
+• Stage 1 (NREM 1): The lightest stage of sleep, where you drift in and out and can be awakened easily.
+It lasts only a few minutes.

-2. Stage 2 (NREM 2): This stage marks the beginning of true sleep.
-Your body temperature drops, and heart rate slows.
-It accounts for the majority of your sleep cycle.
+• Stage 2 (NREM 2): True sleep begins here.
+Your body temperature drops, and your heart rate slows.
+This stage accounts for the majority of your sleep cycle.

-3. Stage 3 (NREM 3): Also known as deep sleep or slow-wave sleep, this stage is crucial for physical restoration.
+• Stage 3 (NREM 3): Known as deep sleep or slow-wave sleep, it’s crucial for physical restoration.
 The body repairs and regrows tissues, builds bone and muscle, and strengthens the immune system.

 REM Sleep